cjhutto/vaderSentiment/README.rst

 VADER-Sentiment-Analysis
 ====================================

 VADER (Valence Aware Dictionary and sEntiment Reasoner) is a lexicon and rule-based sentiment analysis tool that is *specifically attuned to sentiments expressed in social media*.
-It is fully open-sourced under the `Link [MIT License] <http://choosealicense.com/>`_ (we sincerely appreciate all attributions and readily accept most contributions, but please don't hold us liable).
+It is fully open-sourced under the `[MIT License] <http://choosealicense.com/>`_ (we sincerely appreciate all attributions and readily accept most contributions, but please don't hold us liable).

 ====================================
 Introduction